 Marketing and Pre-Approved Offers

 The credit bureaus engage in the practice of selling lists for use in “pre-approved” credit and insurance offers.
 Consumers who receive pre-approved credit offers are often on these marketing lists.
 A pre-approved offer does not necessarily mean a credit report will not be pulled.
-If you respond, the creditor may access your credit report before you are actually granted credit.
-Your application can also be denied at this time.

 Join the family!